 Greece sends 100 extra firefighters to a massive northeastern wildfire as it burns for a 13th day

-Greek authorities sent 100 extra firefighters Thursday to the country's northeast where a massive blaze in its 13th day flared up again, prompting authorities to put residents on standby for a possible evacuation.
+Greek authorities sent 100 extra firefighters Thursday to the country's northeast where a massive blaze in its 13th day flared up again, prompting authorities to put residents on standby for a possible evacuation for the second night in a row.

 Allegations that migrants may have been responsible for the fire have led to some vigilantism against foreigners, though people arrested in recent days suspected of starting blazes around the country have all been Greek.